Bryson DeChambeau’s comeback appears complete. Here the LIV Golf Team Championship Recap!

 “The RangeGoats came out of nowhere,” Watson said.
 “We played great.
 We’ve got to improve a little bit.
 But gosh, finished second for the year.
 What a great place.”

 The Crushers, with Paul Casey as the fourth member, split $14 million from the $50 million purse.
 60% goes to the team coffers, so each of the four players walked home with $1.4 million.
 It was a nice feeling for DeChambeau, who missed out on a cash bonus for a top-three finish in the individual standings last week in Jeddah.

 “Having the Crushers be front and center of the first inaugural full season just means the world,” DeChambeau said.
 “We are part of history, and I couldn’t be more proud of these guys and definitely takes the sting out of last week.
 But the team is what it’s all about, and I couldn’t be more proud.”

 Niemann’s -6 on Sunday was a great effort for his Torque team, but the other three members combined for even par, leading the team to a third-place finish.

 The 4 Aces, the defending champs, were the No. 1 seed going into the tournament and won their semifinal match on Saturday, but things didn’t turn out well on Sunday.
 Johnson shot a 3-over 75, which was the worst score logged by the 16 golfers participating in the final round.

 With a potential agreement among the PGA Tour, the DP World Tour, and the Saudi Arabian group behind LIV Golf, the 2024 schedule for LIV is uncertain and hasn’t been released.
 LIV Golf CEO said the 2024 schedule will again be 14 events and will feature some repeat venues and new courses.

-Follow us on Social Media for more LIV Golf Team Championship updates & check the Official World Golf Rankings, and more!
+Make sure to follow us on social media for LIV Golf Team Championship updates and more!